isaiahpantelis/shamrock/README.md

 A robust global root finder for real-valued functions of a single real variable.

 # Introduction
-Suppose you are working with the function
+Suppose, for example, that you are working with a function that looks like this

 ```python
 import numpy as np